-TREE REMOVAL EFFORTS There are a number of tree removal efforts taking place in Amador County and will continue as new dead trees are identified.
+TREE REMOVAL EFFORTS There are a number of tree removal efforts taking place in Amador County that will continue as new dead trees are identified.
 Below is an outline of the various agencies and companies removing trees around Amador County.

-The County will send out Right of Entry permits to homeowners who may have dead trees on their property that could potentially impact County maintained roads or County maintained structures.
+The County sends out Right of Entry permits to homeowners who may have dead trees on their property that could potentially impact County maintained roads or County maintained structures.
 Once the homeowner signs and returns the right of entry permit, they will be entered into a secure database which notifies the contractor which properties they can access.

-2. CAL FIRE:CAL FIRE's mission is to serve and safeguard the citizens and protect the property and resources of California through both its' Resource Management and Fire Proection programs.
+2. CAL FIRE:CAL FIRE's mission is to serve and safeguard the citizens and protect the property and resources of California through both its Resource Management and Fire Protection programs.
 In addition to providing forest practices oversight, technical support and public information, locally CAL FIRE is managing dead and dying trees on its' own facilities and the Mount Zion State Forest, as well as providing fire crews and engine companies to support various local tree mortality and wildland fire fuels reduction projects within Amador County.

 INFORMATION FOR PRIVATE LANDOWNERS If your tree is near a power line you can contact PG&E at 1-800-743-5000.
 If your tree is near a water system you can call Amador Water Agency at 209-223-3018.
 If your tree threatens Amador County infrastructure (road, building, etc.), please submit your information to us via email at firstname.lastname@example.org.
 For a list of local tree service providers, see this guide.

 The U.S. Department of Agriculture Natural Resource Conservation Service has released federal funding to assist in the removal of trees on private forest lands.
 For more information please call 209-223-6535 and see "What's New" on this website.